M-Anna-V/M-Anna-V/README.md

 ### Hello!👋 I am Anna Martyusheva.
 Welcome to my GitHub!

-### I'm a manual tester.
-I have strong desire to grow and improve in the field of Quality Assurance, willingness to learn and the ability to keep up with the latest QA trends.
+### I'm a manual tester who has strong desire to grow and improve in the field of Quality Assurance, willingness to learn and the ability to keep up with the latest QA trends.

-My CV

 QA Course by Vadim Ksendzov (Apr 2022 - Nov 2022)